tomsauv/TREE2FASTA/README.md

 # Input

-TREE file:
+**TREE file:**

 Andrew Rambaut’s FigTree is required to edit exploratory trees as input for TREE2FASTA (see our [tutorial](Tutorial.pdf)).
 FigTree is available at http://tree.bio.ed.ac.uk/software/figtree

-FASTA file:
+**FASTA file:**

 FASTA sequence names in the FASTA file should match those in the exploratory tree (newick string).
 We recommend using the RAxML tree-building program, which will preserve the sequence header format from FASTA input to Newick string output.
+Some support is available to correct character discrepancy for tree files saved from MEGA (presence/absence of underscore characters in sequence names).
+TREE2FASTA will print headers discrepancies to help troubleshooting.

 # Perl version